diyanah08/project2-brazilian-amazon/README.md

 ### Features Left to Implement
 1) Ability to click on chart on mobile devices to show value as hover does not work on mobile.
 2) More mobile responsiveness: e.g. mapbox to be able to move in safari on iPhone.
-3) More information for the ‘Extend of Damage’ page including:
-    - Videos of the aftermath
-    - Consequences to health of people in the region
-    - Biodiversity consequences
-4) Fix site to be able to be viewed on Internet Explorer [currently map and news api unavailable]
+3) Fix site to be able to be viewed on Internet Explorer [currently map and news api unavailable]
-5) Fix site to be able to show page still even after links are open in new tabs
+4) Fix site to be able to show page still even after links are open in new tabs

 ## Technologies Used
 - HTML